 … plenty of restaurants and shopping.

 Pest is larger, busier, and has much less of a residential feel than Buda, and that lends itself to having much more commerce in general.

-You’ll never have trouble finding a restaurant or ten on the Pest side of the river!
+You’ll never have trouble finding one of Budapest’s great restaurants on the Pest side of the river!

 Highlights of Pest:

 Pest’s most well-known sights include Central Market Hall, the Parliament Building, the Shoes on the Danube Monument, Heroes Square, the Szechenyi Baths, St. Stephen’s Basilica, the Hungarian Opera House, and more.

 We’re also partial to the Szabo Ervin Library on this side of the river!